demisto/content/Packs/AzureKubernetesServices/Integrations/AzureKubernetesServices/AzureKubernetesServices_description.md

 8. Run the `!azure-ks-generate-login-url` command in the War Room and follow the instruction.
 9. Run the ***!azure-ks-auth-test*** command - a 'Success' message should be printed to the War Room.

-#### Cortex XSOAR Azure App

-In order to use the Cortex XSOAR Azure application, use the default application ID (ab217a43-e09b-4f80-ae93-482fc7a3d1a3).

 ### Authentication Using the Device Code Flow
 Follow these steps for a self-deployed configuration: